Welcome to the first in a series of tutorials on how to use The Photographer’s Ephemeris Web App.

 A better date

 Let’s skip a few weeks ahead to Saturday 13 September 2014, using the date selector or advancing day by day using the next arrow.
-Hold down Shift once more (or on Mac you can use the Caps Lock key), we can see that the rising sun will illuminate the drainage above Dream Lake perfectly, providing the possibility of good light conditions.
+As we adjust the time of day, we can see that the rising sun will illuminate the drainage above Dream Lake perfectly, providing the possibility of good light conditions.

 The sunrise this time is 06:42, great news!
 That means you can also have a slightly longer lie-in and still make the shot!